top of page

 Amina T. Schartup

-Amina Schartup is an Assistant Professor at the Scripps Institution of Oceanography (SIO).
+Amina Schartup is an Associate Professor at the Scripps Institution of Oceanography (SIO).
 Before joining SIO in 2019, Amina was a Research Associate at the Harvard School of Public Health and the Harvard School of Engineering and Applied Sciences.
 Amina was also a 2017-2019 AAAS Science and Technology Policy Fellow at the NSF Office of Polar Program–Arctic Section, where she developed a federal guidance document on pursuing ethical research in the Arctic

 STUDENT